wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-m365/includes/4-m365-slas.md

 As with any cloud-based service offering, Microsoft 365 subscriptions come with a guaranteed amount of uptime in terms of a percentage of service availability over a given period, such as a 99 percent available uptime average over the period of one year.
-The details of the guarantee are detailed in a legal agreement between a cloud service provider and the customer, known as a Service Level Agreement (SLA).
+The details of the guarantee are detailed in a legal agreement between a cloud service provider and the customer, known as a **Service Level Agreement (SLA)**.
 The details of a SLA vary from one cloud service provider to another.

-In addition to your CSP’s SLA, Microsoft offers Microsoft 365 subscribers a Microsoft Online Services Agreement that provides financial backing to our commitment to achieve and maintain service levels for each service.
+In addition to your CSP’s SLA, Microsoft offers Microsoft 365 subscribers a [Microsoft Online Services Agreement](https://www.microsoft.com/servicesagreement) that provides financial backing to our commitment to achieve and maintain service levels for each service.

 ## SLA considerations

-Before signing any service agreement between your organization and the cloud provider, thoroughly review the SLA.
-Although the cloud has much to offer, it’s not unlike any other network, server, or on-premises service - an unforeseen problem or disaster can cause the service to be unavailable.
+Make sure you thoroughly review any service agreement before you sign it.
+Although the cloud has much to offer, it’s still like any other network, server, or on-premises service - an unforeseen problem or disaster can cause the service to be unavailable.

 When reviewing the agreement, ask yourself the following questions: